-This course develops English proficiency and academic study skills needed for those interested in taking English-mediated content courses atKansai University or study-abroad destination.
-The course makes use of mini-lecture series based on the KUGF curriculum (Global Frontier subjects), draws on academic journal articles of various subject areas, and integrates online resources andtools for independent learning and out-of-class practice.
-Those who do not have the requested scores but wish to enroll need to consult with the instructor prior to registering.
+This course develops English proficiency and academic study skills needed for those interested in taking English-mediated content courses at Kansai University or study-abroad destination.
+The course makes use of mini-lecture series based on the KUGF curriculum (Global Frontier subjects), draws on academic journal articles of various subject areas, and integrates online resources and tools for independent learning and out-of-class practice.